egel-lang/egel-slides/2024-semantics/slides.md

 1. Can be implemented with reference counting
 2. Programs can be halted and serialized or shipped at any moment
 3. Can easily be extended to support complex control flow and concurrency
+4. Out-of-scope is immediate collection
+5. Collection can support finalizers

 ---